Share Close

 • In the evening you will return to the stables where you will partake each evening in a trail ride, group lesson or game night.

-• Each evening you will have a dinner specially prepared for you by a local restaurant or our staff and brought to the farmhouse.
+• Each evening you will have a dinner specially prepared for you by a private chef at the farmhouse.

 • On the last day, you will go on an all-day riding adventure through the Finger Lakes National Forest and receive a banquet feast afterwards back at the house.